saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

-# Oracle Cloud Infrastructure 2025 \- Generative AI Professional Practice Exam
+# Oracle Cloud Infrastructure 2025 \- Generative AI Professional Practice Exam, you can find the answers here [](#Answers)

 **1\.
 What is the role of the inputs parameter in the given code snippet?**